Accessibility statement for Slough Borough Council website

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances, listed below.

 The content listed below is non-accessible for the following reasons.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 Content that’s not within the scope of the accessibility regulations

-Issues with PDFs and other documents
+PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix our ward profiles which were compiled from the 2011 census.

 Preparation of this accessibility statement

 This statement was prepared on 29 July 2020.
-It will be updated for the new website.
+It was last reviewed on 20 August 2021.

 This website was last tested on 10 August 2021 where a mini accessibility audit was conducted on a handful of pages, forms and MyAccount.
 The test was carried out by Jadu Ltd.